NCLAT junks Anil Agarwal-led firm's takeover of Videocon, calls for fresh bids | Business

 - India

-A bankruptcy appeals court has scrapped billionaire Anil Agarwal-led Twin Star Technologies' winning bid to take over Videocon Industries Ltd on a plea by some creditors that the money offered imposed a steep Rs 62,000 crore haircut upon banks.
+A bankruptcy appeals court on Wednesday scrapped billionaire Anil Agarwal-led Twin Star Technologies' winning bid to take over Videocon Industries Ltd on a plea by some creditors that the money offered imposed a steep Rs 62,000 crore haircut upon banks.

 While a majority of lenders had previously accepted Twin Star Technologies' Rs 2,962.02 crore offer, Bank of Maharashtra (BoM) and IFCI Ltd dissented, saying the amount offered was close to the liquidation value of the bankrupt firm and that they cannot be paid less than the liquidation value.

-Following the nod of the Committee of Creditors of Videocon, the Mumbai bench of the National Company Law Tribunal (bankruptcy court) had in June last year consent to Twin Star Technologies' takeover offer (called Resolution Plan under the bankruptcy law).
+Following the nod of the Committee of Creditors of Videocon, the Mumbai bench of the National Company Law Tribunal (bankruptcy court) had on June 9 last year consented to Twin Star Technologies' takeover offer (called Resolution Plan under the bankruptcy law).

-That order was challenged by BoM and IFCI before NCLAT, which on Wednesday set aside the NCLT order saying provision of the Insolvency and Bankruptcy Code (IBC) had not been complied with.
+That order was challenged by BoM and IFCI before NCLAT, which on Wednesday set aside the NCLT order saying provisions of the Insolvency and Bankruptcy Code (IBC) had not been complied with.

+Videocon promoter Venugopal Dhoot had also challenged the NCLT order, questioning the conduct of lenders.

 This essentially means the CoC will now seek fresh bids for Videocon, unless the NCLAT order is challenged in the higher court and is upturned.